Laboratory of Zoonotic Viruses and Comparative Immunology

 Understanding zoonotic viruses through research to develop countermeasures

 We are located at the Vaccine and Infectious Disease Organization (VIDO), University of Saskatchewan, Canada.
 In the Laboratory of Zoonotic Viruses and Comparative Immunology, we develop studies on emerging zoonotic viruses, such as coronaviruses, and the innate immune response that is generated against invading viruses.
+Research within the laboratory focuses on three main themes.

 (1) Virus-host interaction in wildlife reservoir species, such as bats, with a specific focus on comparative antiviral innate and intrinsic immunity against emerging zoonotic viruses.